 Lyle D. Lieberman

-Lyle D. Lieberman, who is Of Counsel, graduated from Northwestern University and received his Juris Doctorate degree from Northwestern University School of Law in 1956.
+Lyle D. Lieberman, who is now retired, graduated from Northwestern University and received his Juris Doctorate degree from Northwestern University School of Law in 1956.
 He is a member of the Florida, Illinois, and District of Columbia Bars.

 In 1956 and 1957 he was stationed at the Pentagon, Washington, D.C., as a member of the U.S. Navy.
 From 1958 through 1978, Mr. Lieberman conducted a trial practice, civil and criminal, in Miami, Florida.
 In 1978, he was appointed as an Administrative Law Judge with the Social Security Administration.
 In 1980 he returned to the private sector, limiting his practice to the field of social security law.